 - to any of our contact centres

-- by post to Customer Services, Scottish Borders Council, Council HQ, Newtown St. Boswells, Melrose, TD6 0SA.
+- by post to Customer Advice and Support Service, Scottish Borders Council, Council HQ, Newtown St. Boswells, Melrose, TD6 0SA.

 We may ask for further information to support the application.

 How long will it take us to make a decision?

 Once all of the required information is supplied, we will aim to make a decision within 14 days.
 Where you have indicated that there is an immediate risk of eviction a decision will be made within 2 working days and you will be advised by telephone where possible.